niebert/JavascriptClassCreator/README.md

 * **IDE vs ESEIA:** An Integrated Development Enviroment is very rich of features.
 The art of ESEIA development is to eliminate features of IDE (cover feature) and tailor the remaining features for the area of application of the software release.
 On the other end - in contrast to a pure front-end for software the ESEIA concept allows to *touch certain areas of the code* on the grass roots level of programming.
 The existing code elements guide programmers with creating new versions or branches by templating the syntactic workflow for the previous versions.
 UML export of code provides insight in the software design.
 High levels of documentation for comprehension of the semantics of code are augemented with code compressors, when the exported code is executed by an interpreter (and not compiled).

 ## Compressing Code ##
-You might know from other implementation of JavaScript repositories, that there are existing two versions of the JavaScript implementation.
+You might know from other implementations of JavaScript repositories (e.g. [JQuery](), MathJAX), that there are existing two versions of the JavaScript implementation.
 1) the minimise/compressed code for higher performance in web browsers and NodeJS,
 2) documented code for further software development and comprehension of the previous development by new members of a team